 A lot of work was initiated at the Area 55 prospect in 2010 as the company had planned to restart the oxide project at Browns.
-Due to certain circumstances the company has decided to place the oxide project under care and maintenance leaving the work that had been started on hold.
+Due to certain circumstances the company has decided to place the oxide project under care and maintenance leaving the work that had ERL125_2013_A been started on hold.
 Even though the work had not been completed for reporting purposes there is still hope that the oxide project may be restarted in the near future.
-A summary of the work initiated is below.
+A summary of the work initiated is below and costs to date are summarised in the expenditure report for 2010.

+Ground water modelling

+Tailings dam design

+Community consultation

-Ground water modelling Tailings dam design Community consultation Acid mine drainage testwork (this will remain ongoing as a minimum 12 month period is recommended for the leach trials) Further metallurgical testing Updated resource modelling Weed control Radon modelling EIS submission
+Acid mine drainage testwork (this will remain ongoing as a minimum 12 month period is recommended for the leach trials)

+Further metallurgical testing

+Updated resource modelling

+Weed control

+Radon modelling

+EIS submission